NIS 5 billion

-Rescuing around 600 thousand tons of wasted food annually, which constitute around 25% of food waste in Israel, would enable the food insecurity gap between the general population’s normative food expenditure and that of those suffering from food insecurity to be entirely closed.
-According to BDO and Leket Israel estimates, the current rescue multiplier is 3.6, and when taking into account greenhouse gas and air pollutant emissions as well as waste treatment costs, the rescue multiplier rises to 4.2.
-This means that every shekel spent on food rescue saves food worth NIS 3.6 or NIS 4.2, respectively.
-Based on these multipliers, it would cost only NIS 1.1 billion to rescue food worth NIS 3.9 billion (33).
-This NIS 3.9 billion cost equals the value of the entire food expenditure gap that exists between the food-insecure population’s consumption level and the normative consumption level.
+This means that every shekel spent on food rescue saves food worth NIS 3.6 or NIS 4.3, respectively.
+Based on these calculations, it would cost only NIS 0.9 billion to rescue food worth NIS 3.3 billion (33).
+Food worth NIS 3.3 billion equals the value of the entire food expenditure gap that exists between the population living with food insecurity and the normative consumption level.

-Without food rescue, an annual cost of NIS 3.9 billion in financial aid would be required to close this gap completely.
-Hence, food rescue is clearly preferable to the alternatives of government stipends, donations, subsidizes or financial aid for the needy as a means of bridging the food insecurity gap.
-Food rescue makes it possible to reach the same social goal at the significantly lower cost of approximately NIS 1.1 billion annually.
-In other words, food rescue bridges the food insecurity gap while cutting costs by 72% and provides significant social and environmental benefits.
+Without food rescue, an annual cost of NIS 3.3 billion in financial aid would be required to close this gap completely.
+Hence, food rescue is clearly preferable to the alternatives of government allowances, donations, subsidies, or financial aid for the needy as a means of bridging the food insecurity gap.
+Food rescue makes it possible to reach the same social goal at a significantly lower cost of NIS 0.9 billion annually.
+In other words, food rescue bridges the food insecurity gap while cutting costs by 73% and providing significant social and environmental benefits.

 The problem of food insecurity is not only expressed in the amount of money spent on food, but also in the types of food consumed.
-An analysis of the average consumption basket of those who are food insecure compared to the average basket of the food-secure population reveals that the food insecurity often goes along with spending little on fruit, vegetables, meat, and fish, which have high nutritional value.
+An analysis of the average consumption of those who are food insecure compared to the average consumption of the food-secure population reveals that food insecurity often goes along with spending little on fruits, vegetables, meat, and fish, which have high nutritional value.

 Food Rescue: Summary of Estimated Savings to the National Economy (NIS millions/year)

-income in the form of goods is less preferable than income in the form of money, because it deprives the recipient of the freedom to allocate resources according to their full range of needs.
+According to the principles of economic theory, income in the form of goods is less preferable than income in the form of money, because it deprives the recipient of the freedom to allocate resources according to their full range of needs.
 Therefore, in principle, the general tendency is to prefer monetary support over the direct provision of products.
 This economic principle is also known as “subsidize people, not products.”
-However, in the case of food rescue, the unique set of circumstances present a clear economic advantage to supporting the needy with products over money.
-This stems from the specific characteristics involved in transforming waste into food, i.e. that every shekel invested in food rescue generates a direct economic return of 360%.
-Moreover, taking into consideration the environmental impact of greenhouse gas emissions, air pollutants, and waste treatment, the return on investment for the economy rises to 420%.
+However, in the case of food rescue, the unique set of circumstances presents a clear economic advantage to supporting the needy with products over money.
+This stems from the specific characteristics involved in transforming waste into food, i.e. that every shekel invested in food rescue generates a direct economic return of 3.6.
+Moreover, taking into consideration the environmental impact of greenhouse gas emissions, air pollutants, and waste treatment, the return on investment for the economy rises to 4.3.